manisha-nair28/Pistachio-Species-Classification/README.md

 Python3, NumPy, Pandas and Matplotlib libraries

 ## Problem Statement
-Find data and implement classification algorithms (more algorithms you try, the better).
+- Find data and implement classification algorithms (more algorithms you try, the better).
+-  Remove ‘Y’ column form your classification data, and implement k-mean clustering algorithm on any two columns of the data.
+Make sure you plot the points before and after clustering.

 ## Dataset
 Pistachio Dataset; 2 Class - Kirmizi and Siirt Pistachio, 16 and 28 Features